Independent Local Radio

 Independent Local Radio is the collective name given to commercial radio stations in the United Kingdom.

-As a result of the buyouts and mergers permitted by the Broadcasting Act 1990, and deregulation resulting from the Communications Act 2003, most commercial stations are now neither independent (although they remain independent from the BBC) nor local.
+As a result of the buyouts and mergers permitted by the Broadcasting Act 1990, deregulation resulting from the Communications Act 2003 and further deregulation from the Media Act 2024, most commercial stations are now neither independent (although they remain independent from the BBC) nor local, as almost all of them are now relays of a national brand, with remaining locality reduced to nothing more than localised commercials, news (which may be from the Ofcom approved area region), weather and peak-time travel information.

 The same name is used for Independent Local Radio in Ireland.

 History

 Development of ILR

 Until the early 1970s, the BBC had a legal monopoly on radio broadcasting in the UK.
 Despite competition from the commercial Radio Luxembourg and, for a period in the mid-1960s, the off-shore "pirate" broadcasters, it had remained the policy of both major political parties that radio was to remain under the BBC.

-Upon the election of Edward Heath's government in 1970, this policy changed.
-It is possible that Heath's victory was partly due to younger voters upset by the UK government closing down the popular pirate radio stations.
+This policy changed after the election of Edward Heath's government in 1970.
+It is possible that Heath's victory was partly due to younger voters upset by Harold Wilson's government closing down the popular pirate radio stations.

 The new Minister of Post and Telecommunications and former ITN newscaster, Christopher Chataway, announced a bill to allow for the introduction of commercial radio in the United Kingdom.
-This service would be planned and regulated in a similar manner to the existing ITV service and would compete with the recently developed BBC Local Radio services (rather than the four national BBC services).
+This service would be planned and regulated similarly to the existing ITV service and would compete with the recently developed BBC Local Radio services (rather than the four national BBC services).

-The Sound Broadcasting Act received royal assent on 12 July 1972 and the Independent Television Authority (ITA) accordingly changed its name to the Independent Broadcasting Authority (IBA) that same day.
+The Sound Broadcasting Act 1972 received royal assent on 12 July 1972 and the Independent Television Authority (ITA) accordingly changed its name to the Independent Broadcasting Authority (IBA) that same day.

 The IBA immediately began to plan the new service, placing advertisements encouraging interested groups to apply for medium-term contracts to provide programmes in given areas.
 The first major areas to be advertised were London and Glasgow, with two contracts available in London, one for "news and information", one for "general and entertainment".
+Contracts were for three years, extendable for one year each year; thus, they were indefinite if the IBA was satisfied with the contractor's performance.

 The London news contract was awarded to London Broadcasting Company (LBC) and they began broadcasting on 8 October 1973.
 The London general contract went to Capital Radio, who began broadcasting on 16 October 1973.
 In total, 19 contracts were awarded between 1973 and 1976.
 Due to government limits on capital expenditure and turbulence in the broadcasting field (mainly due to the Annan Report), no further contracts were awarded until 1980, when a second tranche of contracts were awarded.
 All stations were awarded an AM and an FM frequency, on which they broadcast the same service.